dotnet-script/dotnet-script/README.md

 #### NuGet Packages

-dotnet-script has built-in support for referencing NuGet packages directly from with the script.
+`dotnet script` has built-in support for referencing NuGet packages directly from within the script.

 ```c#
 #r "nuget: AutoMapper, 9.1.0"